Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 Users are able to Like a track in two places on the app.
 The first place is on the charts page, which each track being rendered a long with a Like button.
 The second place is on the detail page for each track.

+A check within the upvote_track view ensures that once a Like has been submitted, the user goes back to the right place; it would be confusing if a user Liked a track from the charts page, to then be taken to that page’s track-detail.

 When a user submits a track, the track starts off with 1 Like already in place.
 This is due to the assumption that a user who uploads a track already Likes it.
+#### Like Scroll Script
+The Like Scroll Script is a bit of functionality added fairly late-on in the development process.
+The need for it arose during testing with a user called User X (you can read about that test [here](#other-manual-testing).

+Prior to implementation of this script, the app would scroll back to the top of the page once the user had Liked a track on the charts page.
+This is not ideal, since if a user Likes a track towards the bottom of the charts page, they will lose where they were on the page.
+This has the potential to cause confusion.

+In order for this script to have the desired effect, firstly, each track in the list of 5 needs a unique identifier, or else the JavaScript has nothing to cling on to.
+This is achieved by using Jinja to give each <section> element containing the tracks a unique id attribute, consisting of the id of the tracks from the database.

+Next, when the user clicks Like, the id of the track is sent forward to get_tracks, and then passed through to the template and the JavaScript.
+The method scrollToView() is then called on the element with the id which gets passed through to the template.

+It should be noted that the script has no effect if, once the user has Liked a track, that track ends up getting ‘promoted’ to the next level of pagination, e.g. if a track was rank 6, and the Like promotes it to rank 5, the user will be seeing tracks ranked 6-10, so the track they just liked will not be one of those.
+The pagination is not affected by this script.
+### Track Detail
+The track detail page serves as a detailed view for each database item(i.e. each track).
+This page can be reached for each track from the charts page, with the rank number, artist and track title text serving as a clickable link.

+The track-detail page shows the same information about each track as the chart page, with the addition of the user description for the track, as well as the genre and year released.

+The user is also able to edit, delete, and Like tracks from the track-detail page.
 ### Edit Functionality
 Each track on the database can be edited, by any user.
-In the real world this would not be ideal of course, with the potential for abuse of the system becoming almost guaranteed.
+In the real world this would not be ideal, with the potential for abuse of the system becoming almost guaranteed.
 However, without an authentication system which is beyond the scope of this project, tying an edit to a particular user would be difficult.

 Users are able to edit tracks by clicking on the Edit button for the track on both the charts page and on the detailed page for each track.
 This will take the user to an edit form.
-The form on the page will allow the user to edit the details for a track.
+The form on the page allows the user to edit the details for a track.

 There are a few fields that the user is not allowed to edit.
 One is the user_name field.
 The idea behind this is that I don’t want users ‘stealing’ other user’s submissions, and making the user_name field uneditable is probably the closest I can come to achieving this without implementing an authentication system.
 The date_added field and date_added_raw field are also not editable, this being something that would not make sense to edit.
 Lastly, the upvotes field is not editable, it being so would introduce a potential avenue for abuse of the system.

 Other than the form, the edit track page also includes a link to Wikipedia, since some of the details asked for by the form might be information not readily available to the user (e.g. year of release).

 The edit page and the add-track page are quite similar.
 One of the big differences is that the edit page comes with the form already filled in with the details for the track that the user has decided to edit.
-This is achieved by grabbing the track from the database using its ID passed through by the Edit button, and then filling in the details of the track within the edit template using Jinja.
+This is achieved by grabbing the track from the database using its ID passed through by the Edit button, and then filling in the details of the track within the edit form using Jinja.

 Once the user has finished editing, or if they cancel their edit by clicking the Cancel Edit button, they are taken back to the charts page, retaining the pagination they were on before they went to edit the track.
 This is the case even if the user edits a track from a track-detail page.
 Ideally, in such a case the user would go back to the track-detail page once they had taken an action on the edit page, and not to the charts page.
 This is a current limitation of the app.

-The edit form, along with the add-track form, is discussed more in detail here
+The edit form, along with the add-track form, is discussed more in detail [here](#add-and-edit-track-forms).
 ### Delete Functionality
 Each track in the database is able to be deleted.
 Any user can delete any track, including ones they did not submit.
 Without an authentication system, I’m unsure as to how to implement a delete system which limits deletions of tracks to the users who submitted them.